Last Updated on 02/04/2025

 d.
 Increase Brand Authority

-This may increase awareness of the brand, which might then result in more consumers, website views, and backlinks.
+This may increase brand awareness, which could then result in more consumers, website views, and backlinks.

 The answer is No!
 Let’s find out why:

-• Getting backlinks from forums is an illicit practice that violates Google’s Quality guidelines.
-Google has set strict Webmaster guidelines which can remove a site permanently from the Google index due to the spam no-follow links that a web page gets from forums.
+- Getting backlinks from forums is an illicit practice that violates Google’s Quality guidelines.
+Google has set strict Webmaster guidelines that can permanently remove a site from the Google index due to the spam no-follow links that a web page gets from forums.
 The basic idea is to make your web page content useful and unique for users instead of focusing on how search engines can evaluate your page rank.

-• According to John Mueller, the Senior Trends Master Web Analyst at Google, ‘Dropping links in forums for SEO purposes won’t help you rank better in Google.
-He also states that the quantity of backlinks is of no significance to Google’s search algorithm but what matters is the quality of the links.
+- According to John Mueller, the Senior Trends Master Web Analyst at Google, ‘Dropping links in forums for SEO purposes won’t help you rank better in Google.
+He also states that the quantity of backlinks is of no significance to Google’s search algorithm, but the quality of the links matters.
 A good-quality link from a genuine source is much better than millions of poor-quality links.

-• Google’s algorithm is easily able to recognize the forum profile links and they have zero ranking benefit.
-Forum profile links are user-generated content links and Google’s algorithm can automatically scan your web page for spammy forum links and ignore them, hence causing a bad reputation for your site.
+- Google’s algorithm easily recognizes forum profile links, and they have zero ranking benefit.
+Forum profile links are user-generated content links, and Google’s algorithm can automatically scan your web page for spammy forum links and ignore them, hence causing a bad reputation for your site.

-• With the increasing popularity of blogs, comment spam increased too and spammers would comment on these blogs and leave a link to their site in the comment section of the blogs.
+- With the increasing popularity of blogs, comment spam increased too, and spammers would comment on these blogs and leave a link to their site in the comment section of the blogs.
 In this way, the spammy sites ranked well and the good-quality sites went out of SERPs.
 Google introduced a way to encounter blog comment spam in 2005 called the ‘no-follow ‘ tag.
-Bing and Yahoo later adopted the same ‘no-follow tag’.Usually, the forum profile links are ‘no-follow’ links so it is best to avoid them because they have zero impact on SEO.
+Bing and Yahoo later adopted the same ‘no-follow tag’.Usually, the forum profile links are ‘no-follow’ links, so avoiding them is best because they have zero impact on SEO.

-• Forum links are black hat, black hat SEO is an approach that goes against search engine rules and regulations.
+- Forum links are black hat.
+Black hat SEO is an approach that goes against search engine rules and regulations.
 Black hat SEO manipulates Google’s algorithm to reach the highest rank in the SERPs.
 It includes keyword stuffing, cloaking, and using private link networks.
 Black hat techniques will damage your webpage to such a great extent that you may never recover.
-The algorithm of Google is very intricate and has broadened over time.
+Google’s algorithm is very intricate and has broadened over time.
 To avoid the penalty by Google, it’s better to use a white hat link-building SEO approach.
 White hat’s SEO approach emphasizes good quality content and is a user-friendly method of SEO.
 In the long run, a white hat SEO approach is best to get a higher rank on Google.

-• Most forum links are spammed by substandard websites like casinos, gambling, etc. If you associate your website with these websites then this can result in a bad link neighbourhood.
-Also, that will have a very negative impact on your website and Google considers it as guilty by association.
-So to avoid a bad link neighbourhood, always use a relevant and acceptable SEO approach for link building.
+- Most forum links are spammed by substandard websites like casinos and gambling sites.
+If you associate your website with these websites, this can result in a bad link neighborhood.
+It will also have a very negative impact on your website, and Google considers it guilty by association.
+So, to avoid a bad link neighborhood, always use a relevant and acceptable SEO approach for link building.

-• Google introduced the Penguin algorithm in April 2012 to reduce and punish spammy backlinks.
-The release of Penguin had a great impact on the SEO industry, especially link building.
-Before the Penguin algorithm, spammy backlinks were common and low-quality sites ranked higher than good-quality sites.
-Forum backlinks could be manipulated by users for their SEO reputation.
-After the Penguin algorithm, spammy links are easily caught by search engines.
+- Google introduced the Penguin algorithm in April 2012 to reduce and punish spammy backlinks.
+The release of Penguin had a significant impact on the SEO industry, especially link building.
+Before the Penguin algorithm, spammy backlinks were common, and low-quality sites ranked higher than good-quality sites.
+Users could manipulate forum backlinks for their SEO reputation.
+After the Penguin algorithm, search engines easily catch spammy links.
 So it is better to avoid the forum profile links and stick to Google’s webmaster guidelines.
 Use a white hat SEO method to get the most traffic from Google to your website.
 Thousands of irrelevant forum links are no longer effective in link building.

 Conclusion